EternalTrail/eeVR/README.md

 You will need to get [**Blender 3.x**](https://www.blender.org), install it, download the zip file from this GitHub, load the addon into Blender by installing the zip file in Blender Preferences > Add-ons > Install, search for "eeVR" under the Community tab and click the checkbox to enable it.
 A tool panel will appear in the 3D Viewport's **Tool tab**, FOV value adjustment, and buttons for rendering stills and animations. **The rendered images/image sequences will be stored in the same directory as the .blend file**.

-**NOTE** : The eeVR panel appears only when the render engine is EEVEE.
+**NOTE** : The eeVR panel appears only when the render engine is EEVEE or WORKBENCH.

 ![Tool Panel](img/tools-01.jpg "Tool Panel") ![Tool Panel](img/tools-02.jpg "Tool Panel")